satmap/tyrion/README.md

 # Tyrion
 Tyrion is a routing engine in pure JavaScript that runs a graph search to find the optimal path between two nodes.
 Tyrion can parse either SVG data or OSM XML into a grid to be searched.
-It also comes prebuilt with some heurstic models to help imporve location based graph searching.
+It also comes prebuilt with some heuristic models to help imporve location based graph searching.

 By default Tyrion only returns path data for the route.